mvranic/apl-lambda/README.md

 # APL interpreter runtime for AWS lambda

-**Note: Dyalog APL interpreter licence**
+**Note: Dyalog APL interpreter license**
 ```
-   Dyalog interpreter used in this project part of Dyalog docker image on Linux.
+   Dyalog interpreter used in this project part of Dyalog docker image   dyalog/dyalog on Linux and
+   THAT IS NON COMERCIAL VERSION OF DYALOG INTERPRETER.
-   Please, check the Dyalog APL interpreter licence with Dyalog ltd at http://wwww.dyalog.com
+   Please, check the Dyalog APL interpreter license with Dyalog ltd at http://wwww.dyalog.com
 ```

-In example the Dyalog binaries are at: ```./dyalog/opt/mdyalog``` The files can be extracted as describe at [How to get Dyalog Linux binaries from Dyalog image](./GetDyalog.md)
+In example the Dyalog binaries are at: ```./dyalog/opt/mdyalog``` The files can be extracted as describe at [How to get Dyalog Linux binaries from Dyalog image](./GetDyalog.md) .
+Dyalog will make general avalible NON COMERCIAL version of interpreter.

 # How to use APL lambda